How do I set up public and private access to the API server in Amazon EKS?

 Understand how DNS resolution for the Amazon EKS API endpoint works

 If public = true and private = false, then the Amazon EKS API endpoint is reachable anywhere from the internet.
-This is also the default behavior of an Amazon EKS cluster.
+This is the default behavior of an Amazon EKS cluster.
 You can also limit access with the AWS Command Line Interface (AWS CLI).

 If public = true and private = true, then the Amazon EKS API endpoint is accessible and resolvable over the internet and from within the connected networks of the VPC.
 The connected networks include DX, a VPN, or a VPC peered connection.
+If you access the endpoint from within the same VPC, then the endpoint resolves to internal IP.
+However, if you access the endpoint through the connected networks like DX, a VPN, or a VPC peered connection, the API endpoint resolves to the public IP.

 If public = false and private = true, then all traffic to the API server of the Amazon EKS cluster must originate from within your VPC or its connected networks.
 The API server endpoint isn't accessible over the internet.
 The cluster's API server endpoint is resolved by public DNS servers to a private IP address from the VPC.